-Opinion polls have shown that a large minority of UK Muslims supports the idea of a UK Islamic state.
-The majority keeps quiet, allowing the vocal minority to take frontstage.
+The far-right idea of an organised plot by UK Muslims to destroy democracy is a paranoid delusion, but an opinion poll has shown that a large minority of UK Muslims supports the idea of a UK Islamic state.
+The moderate majority of UK Muslims keeps quiet, allowing the extremist minority to take front-stage.

 Assuming that liberal democracy will continue, what future hope is there for the reconcilliation of conservative Muslims with moderate Muslims, and of all Muslims with largely secular western host communities?

 Must the Wahhabi-inspired racism-provoking self-segregation and ambivalent or supportive attitude towards Islamist terrorism fester on, or can this conflict between some UK Muslims and the host community be resolved?